Houston Portrait Photographer

 Corporate headshots (aka head shots) are often a company's most important client-facing marketing materials.
 These photographs showcase the "people side" of your business.

-Houston clients often hire me as their corporate photographer because I first ask the important questions needed to understand a company's brand and the image they're trying to foster in their clients.
+Houston clients often hire me as their headshot photographer because I first ask the important questions needed to understand a company's brand and the image they're trying to foster in their clients.

 Environmental portraits refer to portraits of individuals and families taken using natural light.
 These photographs are typically captured outdoors although in some cases I will use window light only for indoor portraits.
 You'll see examples of this kind of portraiture in my environmental portrait gallery.